techidaily/site-win11/source/_posts/mending-the-missing-entry-in-windows-os.md

 ![Disable realtime protection in Windows Security app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/07/Disable-Windows-Defender.jpg)

  Microsoft Defender or the antivirus software you use can block the app's access to a DLL file that the app fails to find.
 The security software can also delete a DLL file if they deem it a threat.
-So, you should[disable the Microsoft Defender Firewall](https://www.makeuseof.com/windows-11-disable-microsoft-defender-firewall/) or any antivirus software you use.
+So, you should [disable the Microsoft Defender Firewall](https://www.makeuseof.com/windows-11-disable-microsoft-defender-firewall/) or any antivirus software you use.
 By doing so, you can rule out both of these possibilities.

  After disabling Microsoft Defender or antivirus, run the app or software again.
 If you encounter the same error again, the app's lack of access to the DLL file is probably not the issue; the DLL file is most likely missing.